bgaebel/BerlinUhr/README.md

 ## Berlin Clock Logic

 ### Minutes

-- Each LED = 5 minutes (row of 11 LEDs)
+- Each LED in the 5-minute row represents 5 minutes
-- LEDs at **15, 30, 45 minutes** are highlighted in a different color (quarter-hour markers)
+- LEDs at **15, 30, and 45 minutes** are highlighted as quarter-hour markers

 ### Hours

 - Upper row: 5-hour blocks
 - Lower row: 1-hour blocks

 ### Seconds

-- Single LED with smooth fade (not simple blinking)
+- Single LED with smooth fade animation (not simple blinking)

 ---